dictation-toolbox/natlink/MacroSystem/core/msvcr100fix/README.txt

-On some Windows 7 systems, with python 2.6 or python 2.7 installed the configure program does not run correct, probably because the file "msvcr100.dll" cannot be found.
+1. On some Windows 7 systems, with python 2.6 or python 2.7 installed the configure program does not run correct, probably because the file "msvcr100.dll" cannot be found.

-Possibly you can fix this by copying the file in this directory into C:\Windows\System32 (if it is already there, please rename the previous one before copying).

-You can then probably run the configure program.

-After running the configure program you can remove the msvcr100.dll file again from the System32 directory if you wish and rename the previous version, if it was there.
+2. Also it can happen that the configure program runs correct, but after enabling NatLink, the GUID error shows up.

+When you disable NatLink, Dragon starts as usual.

+Solution (on Windows 7, 32 bits computer with Natspeak 10):
+-goto the natlink core directory (eg C:\NatLinkSvn\NatLink\MacroSystem\core) and then -goto the subdirectory msvcr100fix.
+-copy the dll file msvcr100.dll into the core directory or into the C:\Windows\System32 directory.
+For the latter choice you need to confirm the action.

+-Restart Dragon.
+Hopefully it works.

 Please report your experiences to q.hoogenboom@antenna.nl

-December 2015
+December 2016